cheng128/TopSense/README.md

 # TopSense
-A Word Sence Disambiguation System.
+A Word Sense Disambiguation System.
 ## Step 1
 Map Roget's thesaurus (BRT) to Cambridge dictionary
 ### 1-1 Use part of BRT data to check the result